 The symptoms appear one to two days after you become infected and typically last for up to 2 or 3 days.

 What to do if you have norovirus

 If you experience sudden diarrhoea and vomiting, the best thing to do is to stay at home until you’re feeling better.
 There’s no cure for norovirus, so you have to let it run its course.

-You don’t usually need to get medical advice unless there’s a risk of a more serious problem.
+You do not usually need to get medical advice unless there’s a risk of a more serious problem.

-To help ease your own or your child’s symptoms:
+How to ease your own or your child’s symptoms

 - Babies should continue to feed as usual, either with breast milk or other milk feeds.

 - Take paracetamol for any fever or aches and pains.

 - If you feel like eating, eat plain foods such as soup, rice, pasta and bread.

 - Use special rehydration drinks made from sachets bought from pharmacies if you have signs of dehydration, such as a dry mouth or dark urine.